 Kösters emphasized the importance of quality, sustainability and transparency in the value chain.
 In Heede, the organic raw coffee is to be roasted in a drum roasting process “in gentle long-term roasting” at 160 to 220 degrees and marketed throughout Germany.

 At the same time, investor Hermann Kanne is expanding another young business, the Italian gastronomy concept “Kannelloni” with pizza, pasta and coffee specialities.
-Most recently, the group opened such a bistro with Italian flair as well as a café, an ice cream café and a shop in the Kassel Clinic.
 In the course of the roastery operation in Heede, a training centre for the catering sector is to be built.

 The project manager for the planned construction of the geothermal power plant, Oliver Kugland from the Hanrath Group in Papenburg, announced the results of the feasibility study for the end of February, which was significantly funded by the Land with around 250,000 euros.
 They should have been available before Christmas.
 Despite the delay, however, one is fully on schedule, Kugland assured.
 The results of the study depend on whether the soil conditions allow the construction of the planned power plant.
 The parties were consistently optimistic about this.
 The power plant is expected to pump 180 degrees of warm water from a depth of just under six kilometers, thereby driving turbines for energy production.
 The planned investment volume for the power plant amounts to more than 48 million euros.
 According to Kugland, however, the focus of its operation is not so much on economic efficiency as on the nature of the research.
 “We want to become lower Saxony’s know-how location for renewable energies,” Kugland stressed.
 In his words, this also includes the establishment of a university and research location, in particular as an “extended workbench” of the international geothermal centre of the Ruhr-Universität Bochum.